FreeCAD/DevelopersHandbook/stylebook/taskpanel.md

 While the user is adjusting the settings and properties reflected in the panel, the result is updated in realtime in the 3D window allowing the user to preview the result.
 The toolbar at the top of the panel will have an 'ok' button to confirm the settings and exit the task.
 A 'cancel' button will dismiss the task, cancel the transaction, and revert the document to the state it was in prior to initiating the task.

-### 2.2 Apply Button
+### 2.2 Apply to Update

 Some task require considerable computational resources to complete.
-In this case,  live preview isn't practical.
+In this case,  live preview isn't practical and the computation is intended to be done once when all settings are complete.
 For these cases, a third button is available at the top.
-'Apply' will initiate the applicaton of the settings and update the model.
-The task will remain open and the user will still have the option to accept or reject the result.
+'Apply' (or 'Ok') will initiate the computation of the settings and update the model.
+If 'Apply' is used, the model should be updated for preview and the task will remain open so the user will still have the option to further refine the settings or cancel the entire task.

 ## 3. Create and Edit Panels